EmCat2000/manual/01-blocks-scripts-and-sprites/index.md

 in which a *global* variable\index{global variable} (the kind you make with the “Make a variable” button) is appropriate.
 Another common example is a variable called “score” in a game project.
-But sometimes you only need a variable\index{variable:script-local} temporarily, during the running of a particular script.
+But sometimes you only need a variable\index{variable!script-local} temporarily, during the running of a particular script.
 In that case you can use the script variables block\index{script variables block} to make the
 variable: